 There are many ways to answer a recruiter when they ask about your salary expectations.
 Use your floor and know-how of average developer salaries to give them a clear salary range that works for you.
 Also, remember to bring up company benefits and culture to help guide a recruiter in matching you with the opportunities that best fit you.

 Settling on the right salary when interviewing for a remote development role can seem daunting, but it doesn’t need to be.
-Join Nexton to find the perfect remote engineering jobs across the US.
+Check out our Tech Salaries & Benefits Trends Report and join Nexton to find the perfect remote engineering jobs across the US.